saltict/availproject.github.io/CONTRIBUTING.md

 2. **Technical Deep Dives**: Detailed explorations into specific components of Avail's architecture, such as its data availability layer, modularity, and consensus algorithms.

-3. **Use-Case Scenarios**: Articles that showcase real-world applications of Avail in solutions like Validiums, app-chains, and Sovereign Rollups.
+3. **Use-Case Scenarios**: Articles that showcase real-world applications of Avail in solutions like validiums, app-chains, and sovereign rollups.

 4. **Tooling**: Documentation or guides on tools that facilitate development, testing, or deployment on Avail.
 This could include IDE plugins, testing frameworks, or monitoring tools.